 ALERTS: COPYRIGHT REFORM UPDATES

-This page tracks Copyright Reform actions and advocacy in chronological order.
-To view specific actions and advocacy for Copyright Small Claims Tribunal, go to Small Claims Report.
+This section tracks Copyright Reform actions and advocacy in chronological order.
+For most current alerts and updates on current advocacy efforts related to the CASE Act, go to Small Claims Report.

 October 24, 2016: Kennedy & Klipper Update on Leadership Changes at US Copyright Office

 September 2, 2016: ASMP Members & Visual Group Meet with Judy Chu

 July 13, 2016: First Small Claims Bill Introduced in Congress

 March 1, 2016: Copyright Small Claims White Paper Released by Visual Arts Associations

 February 26, 2016: US Copyright Office Section 512 Study Survey